‘The point was to be feared’: Closing arguments underway in trial of accused Four Corner Hustlers chief

 The prosecutor began his argument by playing a recording of Spann talking about what he called “some old Bro Man sh—.”
 Storino told jurors, “You have seen what it means to do old Bro Man sh—.
 That is what it looks like.”

 Then, Storino displayed photographs of six dead bodies the feds have tied to Spann.
-They belonged to Carlos Caldwell, Maximillion McDaniel, Levar Smith, George King, Willie Woods and Latin Kings boss Rudy “Kato” Rangel.
+They belonged to Carlos Caldwell, Maximillion McDaniel, Levar Smith, George King, Willie Woods and Latin Kings boss Rudy “Kato” Rangel Jr.

 Spann’s trial, which began in mid-September, is on track to finish weeks early.
 Still, there is more work to do.
 Closing arguments are expected to continue Tuesday with comments from Spann’s defense attorneys.
 Then, prosecutors will have one more chance to speak to jurors.